-Field Report is to be prepared for an area (C.D. blocks/ P.S/ mouza/ G.P./municipality/drainage basin) on the basis of the study of any given /selected area .Questionnaire/schedule to be prepared for collection of primary data collected from the field are to be analysed /processed and represented by suitable methods.
-Report should contain adequate number of tables, diagrams, maps, photographs, com plying of anything associated with field report should only be allowed, field report is to be authenticated by the concerned supervisor(s).
-Participation and preparation of field work is compulsory.
+Field Report is to be prepared for an area (C.D. blocks/ P.S/ mouza/G.P./municipality/drainage basin) on the basis of any particular problem of the selected area of study.
+Questionnaire/schedule to be prepared for collection of primary data, data collected from the field are to be analysed /processed and represented by suitable methods.
+Report should contain adequate number of tables, diagrams and maps, photo, complying of anything associated with field report only.
+Field report is to be authenticated by the concerned supervisor(s) .Participation and preparation of field work is compulsory.
+The report must follow the basics structure of report writing.